Contrastive Predictive Coding Supported Factorized Variational Autoencoder for Unsupervised Learning of Disentangled Speech Representations: Related Work

 \section{Related Work}

-There are many works focusing on unsupervised disentanglement of all latent factors of the generative model \cite{higgins2017beta,kim2018disentangling,chen2018isolating}.
+There are many works focusing on unsupervised disentanglement of all latent factors of a generative model \cite{higgins2017beta,kim2018disentangling,chen2018isolating}.
 Those works are mainly applied to toy-like image data sets, e.g., 2D shapes \cite{matthey2017dsprites}, where the generating factors are well defined.
-Other works tackle disentanglment of a single supervised factor using an adversarial classifier in the latent space \cite{lample2017fader, hadad2018two}.
+Other works tackle supervised disentanglement of a single factor using an adversarial classifier in the latent space~\cite{lample2017fader, hadad2018two}.

-While the above works targeted other modalities, there are several recent works tackling disentangled speech representation learning from non-parallel data.
-Many works, e.g. \cite{hsu2016voice, van2017neural, kameoka2019acvae, chou2018multi}, focus on extracting a speaker independent content representation, while representing the speaker identity as a one-hot encoding.
+While the above works target other modalities, there are several recent works tackling disentangled speech representation learning from non-parallel data.
+Many works, e.g., \cite{hsu2016voice, van2017neural, kameoka2019acvae, chou2018multi}, focus on extracting a speaker independent content representation, while representing the speaker identity as a one-hot encoding.
 Others also use speaker specific decoders \cite{polyak2019attention, lee2019voice}.
-Therefore, these works can neither be used to extract speaker embeddings nor to perform voice conversion to an unknown target speaker.
-Also speaker supervision is required.
+Therefore, these works can neither be used for style extraction nor for voice conversion with unknown target speakers.
+Also, speaker labels are required.

-Unsupervised approaches to speaker-content disentanglement are proposed in \cite{hsu2017unsupervised, chou2019one, qian2019zero}.
+Unsupervised approaches to speaker-content disentanglement are proposed in~\cite{hsu2017unsupervised, chou2019one, wu2020one, qian2019zero}.
 None of these works use an explicit disentanglement objective as proposed in this paper.
-The authors of \cite{chou2019one} propose to encourage disentanglement by using instance normalization in the content encoder, which normalizes, to some extend, static signal properties such as speaker attributes.
+The authors of~\cite{chou2019one} propose to encourage disentanglement by using \gls{IN} in the content encoder, which removes, to some extent, static signal properties such as speaker attributes.
 The AutoVC model \cite{qian2019zero} relies on a carefully tuned bottleneck such that ideally all content information can be stored in the content embedding but none of the speaker-related information.
-In \cite{qian2020unsupervised} the AutoVC model was extended to an unsupervised disentanglement of timbre, pitch, rhythm and content.
-The \gls{FHVAE} proposed in \cite{hsu2017unsupervised} unsupervisedly disentangles ``sequence-level'' (${>}\SI{200}{ms}$) and ``segment-level'' (${<}\SI{200}{ms}$) attributes, by restricting sequence-level embeddings to be rather static within an utterance and using a rather small bottleneck as well as a \gls{KL}-regularization on the segment-level embeddings.
+In \cite{qian2020unsupervised}, the AutoVC model was extended to an unsupervised disentanglement of timbre, pitch, rhythm and content.
+The VQVC \cite{wu2020one} achieves disentanglment by applying a bottleneck in terms of vector quantization (VQ).
+The \gls{FHVAE} proposed in~\cite{hsu2017unsupervised} unsupervisedly disentangles ``sequence-level'' (${>}\SI{200}{ms}$) and ``segment-level'' (${<}\SI{200}{ms}$) attributes, by restricting sequence-level embeddings to be rather static within an utterance while also putting a bottleneck on the segment-level embeddings.